 - Surgery to remove burned skin (debridement)

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

 - Washing of the skin (irrigation), perhaps every few hours for several days

 Swallowing such poisons can have severe effects on many parts of the body.
 Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach are possible.
-The ultimate outcome depends on the extent of this damage.
-Damage continues to occur to the esophagus and stomach for several weeks after the poison was swallowed, and death may occur as long as a month later.
+Their outcome depends on the amount of damage.
+Damage continues to occur to the esophagus and stomach for several weeks after swallowing the poison.
+Death may occur as long as a month later.
 Treatment may require removal of part of the esophagus and stomach.

 Elijah IE, Sanford AP, Lee JO.
 Chemical burns.
 In: Herndon DN, Jones JH, eds.
 Total Burn Care.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 41.